mighdoll/wgsl-linker-rand-example/README.md

 The [wgsl linker] allows you to combine wgsl source code from multiple files.
-This example demonstrates importing a function from a utility library exporting a [PCG] random number generator.
+This example demonstrates importing a function from a utility library exporting a [PCG] psuedorandom number generator.

 The display shows the distribution of random values produced by the generator.
 Press the play button to animate through the range of random seed values.